ibm-cloud-docs/vpc/file_storage_vpc_manage_storage_limits.md

     >*"I expect to create these shares within 90 days".*

 - **Provide a 90-day forecast of expected average capacity usage of these shares.**
-    >*"I expect 25% of the shares to be used in 30 days, 50 percent to be used in 60 days and 75% to be used in 90 days".*
+    >*"I expect 25% of the shares to be used in 30 days, 50% to be used in 60 days and 75% to be used in 90 days".*
     >*"I expect to create 50% of the shares at less than 250 GB within 30 days and file shares greater than 250 GB within 60 days."*

 Respond promptly to all questions and statements in your request.
 They're necessary for processing and approval.
 If some things are unclear, the support team contacts you to clarify your answers.